Seagate Rosewood HDDs

 Typical symptoms include:

-- HDD is detected by computer, but computer hangs or pauses.
+- HDD is detected by the computer, but the computer hangs or pauses.

 High incidence of physical damage to the platter